 OPENING STATEMENT OF HON.
-CHARLES E. GRASSLEY, A U.S. SENATOR FROM THE STATE OF IOWA ing it up here in the Congress of the United States.
+CHARLES E. GRASSLEY, A U.S. SENATOR FROM THE STATE OF IOWA

 Senator GRASSLEY.
 I think we and the majority should rest on the admonition that Senator Moynihan has already expressed and say that it is expressed very well, and I want to associate myself with those remarks and also the remarks of the Chairman of the committee, both very strong statements.